 Once everything is situated well, snap-in the remaining cable carrier tabs, ensuring that you maintain organization of the cables and tube.

 Not easy to adjust

-Once you snap-in the remaining tabs, it will become impossible to adjust anything without removing the majority of the tabs first.
-Make sure everything is in place before you make a bunch of extra work for yourself.
+Once you snap-in the remaining tabs, it will become very difficult to adjust anything without removing the majority of the tabs first.
+Make sure everything is in place before snapping in all the tabs.

-Connect the y-axis motor and encoder cables to the y-axis motor.
+Connect the y-axis motor and encoder cables to the y-axis motor and encoder.